VPKSoft/amp-multi/Help/amp-en/docs/settings.md

 **Retry count on playback failure**
 A value of how many times the software tries playback with a different track if the playback fails before stopping to retry.

-**Audio visualizer**
-*Display audio visualization* indicates whether to display audio visualization on bottom of the track list during playback.

-*Audio visualizer FFT Window function*
-With this option the FFT ([Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform)) [windowing function](https://en.wikipedia.org/wiki/Window_function) can be changed.
-Just keep it to Hanning if you do not know what this means.
-It affects the form of the visualized audio signal bu assigning weight to the different frequency bands - thats how the author (with extremely limited knowledge) understands the thing.

-*Bar visualization mode*
-The audio visualization is rendered in bars if this is checked.
-Otherwise a line is rendered.

 **Help folder**
 As the help files are in a different package this is the location where the package was extracted.
 This should be set to the location of the extracted `help_pack` folder which contains many sub-folders.